 Coliform bacteria in water indicate the possibility of fecal contamination.
 Although they are usually considered harmless to humans, they are much easier to test for than harmful pathogenic enteric bacteria (Salmonella, Shigella etc.) and viruses that may be present in fecal material.
 Total coliform includes all coliform bacteria which arise from the gut of animals or from vegetative materials.
-Fecal coliform are those specific streptococcus (sometimes referred to as enterococcus) also can be monitored.
+Fecal coliform are those specific organisms that inhabit the gut of warm blooded animals.
+Another indicator organism Fecal streptococcus (sometimes referred to as enterococcus) also can be monitored.
 The ratio of fecal coliform to fecal strep may be useful in suggesting the type of animal source responsible for the contamination.
 In 1991, the State of New Hampshire changed the indicator organism of preference to E. Coli which is a specific type of fecal coliform bacteria thought to be a better indicator of human contamination.
 The new state standard requires Class A bathing waters to be under 88 organisms per 100 milliliters of lakewater.